 Atticus is regarded as Peck’s greatest role, and is perhaps one of the greatest examples of an actor perfectly suiting the role, in the fact that nobody, including Lee herself, though anybody else could do the part justice.

-To Kill A Mockingbird is one of the great dramatic films of all time, and while it is studied and reviled by school students across the country who study it, the film version remains as close to perfectly realizing Lee’s novel as any form of entertainment can do.
+To Kill A Mockingbird is one of the great dramatic films of all time, and while it is studied by many, and reviled by school students across the country who approach it, the film version remains as close to perfectly realising Lee’s novel as any form of entertainment can do.
 So how does it stack up by today’s modern eyes?

 Well, the film moves at a languid pace, ensuring descriptions of “boring” by the younger generation.
 The camera angles and editing of scenes is revelatory, a kind of “this is how a great film is made” school for viewers: in particular, a scene where Jem, Scout and Dill attempt to prank the doorbell of the Radley house.
 This scene, of all in the film, is the greatest example of how to generate tension on screen in such a palpable way, it still makes your skin crawl.
 The film is technically brilliant, from the lighting to the use of sound to evoke emotions.
 It is also an example of one of cinemas great courtroom showdowns.